lzy2022/S2022_EC530_Project2/README.md

 ### Administrative Module:
 #### moduleFunction/Administrative/Add User
 This function would create a new user account with the given parametes.
+The new account created would have no role information by default.
+To assign role information to the new account, use the function [moduleFunction/Administrative/Change User Role]

 Accessible by the following roles: